dora-team/dora.dev/hugo/content/research/ai/adopt-gen-ai/index.md

 </small>
 </p>

-### Methodology

-This research was conducted via a survey that included [questions about AI adoption](/research/ai/questions/).

 ### Next steps

 * [Download and read the 2024 DORA Report](/research/2024/dora-report/) for additional findings from the research program.